 Love yourself some Thai food?
 Saap Saap Thai‘s extensive halal menu of aroi mak mak street-side inspired eats will keep you coming back for more!
 Their boat noodle dishes are a hit, as are the authentic fried chicken, stir fried rice dishes and of course, Thai Milk Tea.
 Plus, there are so many variations of the classic Mango with Glutinous Rice dessert to choose from to end your meal!

-Sanook Kitchen: Halal Thai restaurant
+Sanook Kitchen: Thai restaurant in Singapore with an extensive menu

 MUIS Halal-certified restaurant